ZacharySpence/ZacharySpence/README.md

 ## Games
 <!-- gif -> popout quick description -> video -> main features -> screenshot -->
+Building them as we speak. visit my Itch below to see some game-jam/random projects of mine!

 ## Resume
 - Bsc Computer Science